Czechoslovakia–United States relations: Establishment

 Due to the United States' investment and involvement in Czechoslovakia's independence and its support for the government in exile, Czechoslovakia owed one hundred and ten million dollars.
 The country was seventh on the list of the World War Foreign Debts Commission Act.
 Loans given by the U.S included American Relief Administration supplies, repatriation of the Legionaries from Russia, purchases of military materials, and accrued interest.
 Czechoslovakia recognized the majority of its debts to America but tried to negotiate a more favorable position regarding repayment of the loans Negotiations lasted for a few years and finished in 1925 when the State Department blocked negotiations between Czech and American financial representatives over new loans and credits.
 As a result, Czechoslovakia was forced to sign the debt agreement which provided a 62-year term of payment and a total of three hundred and twelve million.
 This allowed for further American investment in the country.
 Issue of the debt and its payment wouldn't occur again until Franklin D. Roosevelt's administration which tried to work new agreements for the full payment of the debts but all payments stopped in 1934 during which Czechoslovakia paid twenty million.
 The issue was raised again in 1937 when the Czechoslovak government showed interest in new loans and with their intent to start new discussions on an agreement.
 But with looming conflict with Nazi Germany, all talks ended with the annexation of the Sudetenland and Occupation of Czechoslovakia.
-The U.S. Congress proposed to shift Czechoslovakia's debts to Germany but never materialized due to the high probability of the Nazi regime's unwillingness to pay it.
+The U.S. Congress proposed to shift Czechoslovakia's debts to Germany but never materialized due to the high improbability of the Nazi regime's unwillingness to pay it.